 Many GP’s, paediatricians, geneticists and nurses may never have come across a case of NF1 or NF2 during their professional life.
 When they do, there is often a need to supply some basic information to the patient as well as to obtain the latest information about the condition.

 Many medics, research professionals and health organisations look to us to to provide them with the necessary education surrounding NF by continually update our archive of information, medical research and current treatment regimes for them to access when required.

-Neurofibromatosis is a collective name for a group of conditions: Neurofibromatosis Type 1, Neurofibromatosis Type 2, Schwannomatosis and Legius Syndrome.
+NF is the group name for Neurofibromatosis Type 1 (NF1), NF2-related-Schwannomatosis (NF2) and Schwannomatosis (SWN) and Legius Syndrome.
 Three of the four conditions cause nerve tumours, and all involve health complications.